Is Upwork Legit? How to Make a Living Working as a Freelancer on Upwork (Guide)

 Upwork is a global freelancing platform where businesses and professional freelancers connect and collaborate remotely.

-Formerly known as Elance, Upwork offers a range of top freelancers and agencies, from developers and development agencies to designers and creative agencies, copywriters, campaign managers, marketing agencies and marketers, customer support reps, and more.
+Formerly known as Elance, Upwork offers a range of top freelancers and agencies, from developers and development agencies to designers and creative agencies, copywriters, campaign managers, marketing agencies and marketers, virtual assistants, customer support reps, and more.

 Upwork is a legitimate freelance platform.
 It is possible to make a great living as a freelancer on Upwork.
 In this article, we’ll give you a step-by-step guide to getting jobs, the skills you’ll need, and how to become a top-rated freelancer on Upwork.